JayGreentree/sprig-training/README.md

 # Sprig Training

 Source code used in live Sprig training sessions.
+Each session gets its own branch, named after the date of the session.

 https://putyourlightson.com/sprig/training

-### Local Develeopment Setup using DDEV
+### Local Development using DDEV

 ```shell
 # Starts the DDEV project.